 Meta Shares Climb After Revenue, Forecast Beat Estimates

-(Bloomberg) -- Meta Platforms Inc. posted stronger-than-forecast second-quarter sales and gave a rosy outlook for the current period, signaling that the social networking giant is succeeding in migrating advertisers to its new Reels short-video feature.
+(Bloomberg) -- Meta Platforms Inc. topped forecasts for second-quarter sales and gave a rosy outlook for the current period, signaling that the social networking giant is succeeding in migrating advertisers to its new Reels short-video feature.

 Most Read from Bloomberg